rafaelor20/coin-manager/README.md

 password: qwerasdf

-## To run the project using docker compose, execute ti command below withing the terminal in the root folder of the project
+## To run the project using docker compose, execute the command below withing the terminal in the root folder of the project

 docker compose -f 'docker-compose.yml' up -d --build